In this article, you’ll learn What is a Governor? Its Working, Parts, and Types of Governors are explained with pictures.

 If you need this article in PDF form, you can download it at the end.

-In a spark ignition engine, the carburettor is responsible for delivering a correct mixture of air and petrol but in compression ignition engine, the situation is different.
+In a spark-ignition engine, the carburetor is responsible for delivering a correct mixture of air and petrol but in a compression ignition engine, the situation is different.
 The air sucked inside the cylinder depends upon the breathing characteristics of the cylinders and varies with the speed and operating temperature of the engines.